-In addition to the standard renewal expenditure, approximately \$22 million per year on average will also be allocated in maintenance as required by the Asset Management Strategy.
-Additional funding will also have a positive impact on Council's infrastructure backlog, with a reduction in backlog to \$15 million by 2022/23, meeting the current industry benchmark for the backlog ratio.
-In addition, the funds will significantly reduce the cost to agreed level of service identified by the community, however will not address it fully in the term of this financial plan.
+The adopted principle under this scenario is that \$36 million of funds will be used to fund Council's assets renewal, funded from asset sales.
+Additional funding will have a positive impact on Council's infrastructure backlog, with a reduction in backlog ("cost to satisfactory") to \$16 million by 2023/24, meeting the current industry benchmark for the backlog ratio.
+In addition, the funds will significantly reduce the cost to agreed level of service identified by the community, however, will not address it fully in the term of this financial plan.